IkeM-L/GPT_Discord_Chatbot/README.md

 ## Timer tool use

-To allow the bot to set timers, add the following to the CONFIG.py file:
+To allow the bot to set timers, the following is in the CONFIG.py file:

 ```python
 tools = [